The federal Civil Code regulates the main aspects of real estate law: property rights, contract law and common leases.

 Payments on top of the rent at the start of a lease are not common.
 In the retail sector, such payment can be envisaged in the case of a transfer of business and lease.

-In a multi-tenant situation, maintenance and repair are usually allocated in proportion of the sq m of rented private premises.
+In a multi-tenant situation, maintenance and repair are usually allocated in proportion to the square metreage of rented private premises.

 Most of the time, the tenants take care of a private connection to utilities and communications.

 The use (office, retail, etc) and activities determined for the premises should comply with the zoning regulations.
 The parties are free to further determine any specific restrictions in the lease agreement.